Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics: Setup

-Since the entanglement entropy is already saturated to its maximum value prior to inserting T gates, it cannot further increase as a result of subsequent time evolution.
-Nevertheless, the structure of the state - in particular the ES - could still evolve as the gates realizing $U'_{\rm Cl}$ are sequentially applied.
-Below, we construct a color map to visualize the wavefunction.
-This map reveals the change of structure in the bipartite entanglement under the insertion of T gates.
-We then extrapolate the evolution of the ES statistics to the thermodynamic limit of $N\to \infty$ as the number of T gates varies using numerical simulations and finite-size scaling analysis,
+Since the entanglement entropy is already saturated to its maximum value prior to inserting T gates, it cannot further increase following subsequent time evolution.
+Nevertheless, the structure of the state - in particular the ES - could still evolve as the gates realizing $U'_{\rm Cl}$ are sequentially applied, due to the operator spreading of T gates.
+Below, we shall first construct a color map to visualize the wavefunction.
+This map reveals the qualitative change of structure in the bipartite entanglement following the insertion of T gates.
+To extract a quantitative measure, we numerically study the evolution of the ES statistics and $\langle \widetilde{r} \rangle$ as function of $n_T$ and $N$, and extrapolate to the thermodynamic limit $N\to \infty$ via a finite size scaling analysis.